MIvanchev/static-wine32/README.md

 ### Is Vulkan supported?

-No. Vulkan employs a dynamic loading architecture for drivers which is not as easy to hack away as Mesa's.
-There seems to be hope because the Vulkan loader allows static linking for MacOS so I might be able to start hacking there.
+Yes it is!
+Intel, AMD and software rendering drivers are included, Nvidia users are out of luck.
+Vulkan employs a dynamic loading architecture for drivers and layers that wasn't easy to hack away but everything seems to be running OK.
+Please let me know if you have issues.

 ### Is winetricks supported?